WatForm/org.alloytools.alloy/README.md

 	+ A_A1_t1 is transition t1 (which can be compared with s.taken where s is a Snapshot to see if A1 is in the set of transitions taken so far in this big step)
 	+ A_A1_v1 is the value of variable v1
 	+ A_ev1 is ev1, which can be compared to s.events where s is a Snapshot
-- to only check the property at stable snapshots, use the boolean s.stable where s is a snapshot
+- to only check the property at stable snapshots, use the boolean s.stable where s is a snapshot (stable is only relevant if there are concurrent states)
+- if you need a scope for the EventLabel, count the number of events declared in the model.
+If you need a scope for the StateLabel, count the number of basic states declared in the model.

 # Code Modifications